-The documents must be scans of originals (and not certified copies or copies).
+The documents must be scans of originals (and not scans of certified copies or copies).
 Karolinska Institutet will not accept scans of copies.
 If your documents have been issued in colour then you must scan them in colour.
 Please make sure you scan all pages, including both front and back sides of pages (including for example diploma covers, pages which only contain stamps or information on the education system), and make sure that all details are visible.

 Official transcripts of records

 Your transcript of record must be officially issued.
 This usually means that the transcript of record has been issued by the Examination's or Registrar's office.
 The original official transcript of record must usually include official stamps and signatures by the issuing officer.
 Please see the Country-specific documentation requirements for detailed instructions.

 If you have academic qualifications from Bangladesh, Cameroon, Canada, Eritrea, Ethiopia, Nigeria and USA you must instruct the university to send an official transcript of records directly to Karolinska Institutet according to the instructions at Country-specific documentations requirements.
-If you apply for several advertised doctoral positions you do not need to order the transcripts of records until being notified.
+Applicants who have applied for an advertised doctoral position do not need to order the transcripts of records until being notified.
 Transcripts of records which cannot be matched to an application in the recruitment system Varbi will be discarded within three months.
 All academic documents from Pakistan must be attested by the Higher Education Commission (HEC).
 Applicants who have applied for an advertised doctoral position do not need to get the HEC attestations until being notified.